 -Manufacturer's Alliance for Productivity and Innovation

-He is the author of the 2010 book The Decision Tree, and of The Remedy, forthcoming 2014.
-His TED talk on redesigning health information has been viewed more than 300,000 times.
+He is the author of The Remedy, out in April 2014, and of the 2010 book The Decision Tree.
+His TED talk on redesigning health information has been viewed more than 400,000 times.
 His talks are fast-paced, far-reaching, and lively explorations of big ideas that matter.
 “Thomas was extraordinary,” one client reported.
 “My clients and their guests absolutely loved him, and found him informative, amusing, and a great resource.”

 OFFICIAL BIO [PDF]